 Revved Carbon Technology is the bike industry’s newest and most advanced carbon fiber innovation.
-Covertly in development and testing for 3 years, Revved combines a revolutionary, patent-pending manufacturing process and the next evolution carbon fiber material to create a new generation of mountain bikes.
+Covertly in development and testing for 3 years, Revved combines a revolutionary, patented manufacturing process and the next evolution carbon fiber material to create a new generation of mountain bikes.

 Guerrilla Gravity envisions a world where carbon fiber performance isn’t a badge of exclusivity but a welcome invitation to every one of you that wants to ride harder.

 Over the years, riders have chosen Guerrilla Gravity bikes for many reasons, notably the durability, customizability, and cost advantage provided by our aluminum and steel manufacturing.
 We’ve heard the concerns about carbon fiber bikes, with our riders being drawn to the weight and stiffness advantages of carbon but not willing to give up a tough, Made-in-America mountain bike.

 So we decided to ask the question... is there a way to design and manufacture a mountain bike that blends the best qualities of aluminum and steel with the best qualities of carbon?
 With the team at Revved Industries, we identified three requirements: